wewewer123/LOVE-VN-ENGINE/README.md

 If you type "123quit123" anywhere in a line the program will exit *without* showing that line.

 If you want to add custom music just add ""(musicname.extention) (LineNumber) "," to music.lua. (only mp3 files are officially supported)

-# Future plans

-- Make it easier to create t3x files.

-- Automate conversion from renpy to this.

-- More devices!!!

 # Building